spraakbanken/sparv-docs/parallel_corpora_eng.md

 `align_sentences` to `true` and you must specify `sent_align_chunk` to the element that has been pre-aligned.

+If your text is already linked on sentence level you need to have `sentlink` elements sourrounding the sentences, in order to get automatic word-linking.
+They should have IDs indicating which sentences belong together (e.g. `<sentlink n="0001">`).
+The IDs should be unique for each indata file.
+Don't forget to set the variable `align_sentences = false` in your makefile.

 If you would like to use automatic word-linking you need to add the attribute `wordlink-$(other_lang)` to the variables `vrt_columns` and `vrt_columns_annotations` in your Makefile. `$(other_lang)` is the variable for